Engee documentation

 Yes

-# Liquid-wall heat transfer coefficient — heat transfer coefficient by convection between thermal liquid and wall
+# Liquid-wall heat transfer coefficient — coefficient of heat transfer during convection between a heat-conducting liquid and a wall

 W/(m^2*K) | Btu_IT/(hr*ft^2*deltadegR)